JuanitaSmith/WeRateDogs/README.md

 Tasks completed for this project:

-- Step 1: Data Gathering
+- Step 1: Data Gathering - downloading data and images from the internet using various techniques
 - Step 2: Assessing data - focussing on the 'what' using both visual and programming inspection
 - Step 3: Cleaning - using the 'define->code->test' framework
 - Step 4: Storing Data - cleaned data is stored as csv file